 - Go to the "Categories Menu". - Tap on the category "Temperature Control".
-Tap on the category "Start/Stop". - \triangleright - Tap on the dialog entry "Stop degassing". - Confirm your choice by tapping on "OK". - Read the note and confirm by tapping on "OK".
+Tap on the category "Start/Stop". - > Tap on the dialog entry "Stop degassing". - Confirm your choice by tapping on "OK". - Read the note and confirm by tapping on "OK".
 Degassing stops immediately and the pump continues to run for approx. 30 seconds.
-Wait until the pump stops. - > Connect a suitable drainage hose (this must be compatible with the thermal fluid) to the >Drain expansion vessel< [9] (if applicable) or >Drain< [8]. - > Place the other end of the hose in a suitable container, which is compatible with the thermal fluid and the thermal fluid temperature. - > Drain the >Expansion vessel< [18].
-To do so, open the >Expansion vessel drain valve< [5] by turning it counter-clockwise (turn 90° left as far as it will go).
+Wait until the pump stops. - > Connect a suitable drain hose (must be compatible with the thermal fluid) to the >Drain< [8]. - > Place the other end of the hose in a suitable container, which is compatible with the thermal fluid and the thermal fluid temperature. - Drain the >Expansion vessel< [18].
+Open the ball valve at the >Drain< [8] by turning it counterclockwise (turn 90° left as far as it will go).
 Pay attention to the high temperature of the thermal fluid.
-Please note page 17 section "Proper disposal of resources and consumables". - Close the >Expansion vessel drain valve< [5] by turning it clockwise (turn 90° right as far as it will go). > Remove the drain hose and the container.
-Please note page 17 section "Proper disposal of re- - sources and consumables". - Open the >Expansion vessel cap< [22] by hand. - > Carefully pour original thermal fluid into the >Filling port< [17], using the filling accessories (funnel and/or beaker).
-You will find the fill level in the >Sight glass< [23], on the >Touchscreen< [88], or with the >Level display/Level< [25].
+Please note on page 17 the section "Proper disposal of resources and consumables". - Close the ball valve at the Drain [8] by turning it clockwise (turn 90° right as far as it will go). - > Remove the drain hose and the container.
+Please note on page 17 the section "Proper disposal of resources and consumables". - Open the >Expansion vessel cap< [22] by hand. - > Carefully pour new, original thermal fluid into the >Filling port< [17], using the filling accessories (funnel and/or beaker).
+The fill level is displayed in the >Sight glass< [23] or on the >Touchscreen< [88].
 Do not mix different thermal fluids.
-Follow the instructions for cleaning the filling accessories on page 17 section "Proper disposal of resources and consumables". - Close the >Expansion vessel cap< [22] by hand. - \geq The de-gassing process is complete.
+Follow the instructions for cleaning the filling accessories on page 17 in section "Proper disposal of resources and consumables". - Close the >Expansion vessel cap< [22] by hand. - The de-gassing process is complete.